How is the Ames test performed?

 The simplicity and the minimal time requirement serve as major advantages for the high-throughput forms of the Ames test.
 However, on the other hand, a major drawback lies in the inability to predict mutagenicity/genotoxicity in vivo completely.
 This test is an alternative assay that detects mutations in the arabinose operon.

-READ: What percent is average?
+READ: What is poor quality app?

 What is the principle behind the Ames test?